Saburo Okita: Career

 In 1937, Ōkita worked as an engineer with the Ministry of Posts.
 Later on he held numerous government positions, including chief of research for the Economic Stabilization Board in 1947, chief of the economic cooperation unit for the Economic Planning Agency in 1953 and later director general of their planning bureau in 1957, and then in 1963 the director general of the EPA development bureau.
 In each of these positions, he played an important role under the economic plan of then prime minister Hayato Ikeda, which greatly helped Japan's postwar economy.
-In his EPA role, he became known for his central role in the "Income Doubling Plan" which presaged Japan's rapid postwar industrial development.
+In his EPA role, he became known for his central role in the Income Doubling Plan, which presaged Japan's rapid postwar industrial development.

 In 1964, Ōkita became the president of the Japan Center for Economic Research, and later served as its chairman from 1973 to 1979.

 From 1979 to 1980 he served as the Foreign Minister, and continued to be one of Japan's foremost academic spokesmen.
 He was the only academic to serve in this normally political role, and was noted for shifting away from bilateralism toward multilateralism, as well as strengthening Japan's role in international diplomacy and disputes.

+Due to the sudden death of Prime Minister Masayoshi Ōhira in 1980, Okita represented Japan at the 6th G7 summit in Venice, Italy.

 He subsequently held other positions including President Of International University of Japan and as an advisor to the ministry of foreign affairs in 1982, and in 1989, as chairman of the Institute for Domestic and Policy Studies in Tokyo.
 He served as the international chair of the Pacific Economic Cooperation Council from 1986 to 1988.

 In 1986, Okita proposed a Japanese version of the Marshall Plan to support developing countries using Japan's internationally criticized trade surplus.

 Days prior to his death in 1993, he wrote a paper directed at the Clinton administration which pointed out that Asian countries were becoming less reliant on trade with the United States and more reliant upon trade with each other, expressing a hope that "the United States will support greater networking within Asia, and will cooperate with Asia as a whole rather than only with individual Asian countries."
 He died of a heart attack while discussing US-Japan economic cooperation on a phone call with economist C. Fred Bergsten.